 How to Create a Social Media Plan for Your Business

-According to the Digital 2020 report from Hootsuite and We Are Social, there are currently 3.8 billion active social media users globally, nearly half the world's population.
-That's why more than ever, social media is a key channel in your marketing strategy.
+According to the Digital 2020 report, there are currently 3.8 billion active social media users globally, nearly half the world's population.

-In this article, we will guide you through all the elements of a social media strategy.
+In this article, you will guide through 10 steps to create a social media marketing plan:

-You may be wondering why you should conduct a market analysis to create a social media plan.
+You may be wondering why you should conduct an external analysis to create a social media plan.
 It's simple!
 It will give you the big picture of your business environment, help you detect new opportunities that you could explore via your social media channels, as well as potential treads to your business.

 Here at Strategy Pixel, we like to perform a PESTEL analysis at this stage, looking at Political, Economic, Social, Technological, Environmental and Legal factors.

 Furthermore, see if they are running ads.
-Some platforms let you check this information directly, like Facebook with the Facebook Ads Library, Twitter in the Transparency Center section and the ads tab on a LinkedIn Page.
+Some platforms let you check this information directly.
+For Facebook, check the Ads Library, for Twitter, check the Transparency Centre and on LinkedIn, check the ads tab.

 Also, some tools can help you with this analysis.
 For example, Fanpage Karma an online tool for social media analytics and monitoring.